 NewsQ design thinking activities were focused on three main outcomes: (1) technical definitions, (2)“ideation” through data, and (3) creative prototypes.

 In our mission to improve news ranking and recommendation systems, NewsQ asks journalists, researchers and technologists to use journalistic standards and civic frameworks to clarify how news should be defined and framed for online realms.

-Since algorithms operate according to defined rules, NewsQ documents technical definitions around the principles and metrics of online news quality that can be more readily incorporated into algorithmic processing.
-Our current activities work on:
+Since algorithms operate according to defined rules, NewsQ has documented technical definitions around the principles and metrics of online news quality that can be more readily incorporated into algorithmic processing.

 Methodological definitions and metrics are proposed in essays and papers, ranging from short, reflective blog pieces that clarify the inquiry around news quality for machine purposes to structured research designs about metrics that can help determine how to assess the state of online news.